tengmx/tengmx.github.io/pages/research.md

 functions of virus oncoproteins, etc. The oncoviruses we are currently working on including EBV (gastric and nasopharyngeal cancers), HPV (cervical and head & neck cancers), KSHV (Kaposi sarcoma) etc.
+ - Epigenomic regulation in EBV+ NPC
+ - Integrative genomics in HPV+ HNSCC